 The billions of neurons in our brain talk to one another through electrical impulses.
 This communication is fundamental to everything we do, from how we speak and listen, to how we feel and make sense of our environment, take decisions and form memories.
 Clinician-scientist Dr Marc Aurel Busche studies brain circuits (inter-connected groups of brain cells) and has observed abnormal electrical patterns during the early stages of Alzheimer’s.
 He believes this is caused by the build-up of toxic proteins during the disease and is working to identify drug targets that block these harmful changes and help people with the condition.

-Some of the earliest changes in dementia are thought to occur at the intersection between our nervous, immune and vascular systems.
+Find out more about Dr Marc Aurel Busche’s research in this Q&ASome of the earliest changes in dementia are thought to occur at the intersection between our nervous, immune and vascular systems.
 At this point, a specialist structure known as the blood-brain barrier tightly regulates the exchange of substances between the blood and the brain.
 Dr Blanca Díaz-Castro is investigating how the cells that make up this barrier may become dysfunctional during disease and finding ways to maintain a healthy microenvironment in the brain.

-Postdoctoral researcher, Dr Isabel Bravo-Ferrer studies the interactions (blue) between cells that make up the blood-brain barrier, including astrocytes (magenta) and endothelial cells (green), to find out more about changes that occurs in our blood vessels as we age or develop dementia.
+Find out more about Dr Blanca Díaz-Castro’s research in this Q&APostdoctoral researcher, Dr Isabel Bravo-Ferrer studies the interactions (blue) between cells that make up the blood-brain barrier, including astrocytes (magenta) and endothelial cells (green), to find out more about changes that occurs in our blood vessels as we age or develop dementia.